-The beaches around Mykonos vary from the busy spots south-east of Mykonos town; Super Paradise and Paradise to the north like Houlakia.
+The best beaches in Mykonos are historically considered the busy spots south-east of Mykonos town like Super Paradise and Paradise.
+But there are a lot of less crowded beaches to the north like Houlakia and Fokos that would suit anyone hoping for a quiet Mykonos vacation.
 Here is a great list of the best Mykonos beaches.
-The island is easy to drive around the you can cover a lot of spots in one day.
+The island is easy to drive around the you can visit a lot of beaches during your stay.

 Visit Ano Mera

-When you need a change of scenery or you’re craving a little history, jump in the car and head to Ano Mera for a visit.
+When you need a change of scenery or to add a little history to your Mykonos itinerary, jump in the car and head to Ano Mera for a visit.
 Ano Mera is the second biggest village on the island after Mykonos town.
 Known for the Monastery Of Panagia Tourliani, the town square in also worth wandering through.
 We ate lunch at one of the restaurants there, but found the food to be much better in Mykonos town, so stop in for a coffee and jump back in the car.

 Give your Camera a Work Out